sumit-kakde/DetectTo/README.md

 # DetectTo
-DetectTo is a model which can be used by Radiologist to diagnose tumor
-# Tumor Classification Model

-This model is designed to classify tumors as benign (0) or malignant (1) based on input data that represents various attributes of the tumors.
+DetectTo is a model which can be used by Radiologist to diagnose tumor.
+DetectTo is designed to classify tumors as benign (0) or malignant (1) based on input data that represents various attributes of the tumors.
 Here's a brief overview of the steps involved:

 ## Data Preparation